isomerpages/csa-sicw1/_speakers/Speaker – HE Artis Bertulis.md

 Ambassador Bertulis began his diplomatic career in 1991 as a member of the Foreign Affairs Committee of the newly independent Latvian Parliament.
 In 1992, he served as a research assistant at the North Atlantic Assembly in Brussels, and the following year joined the Latvian Foreign Service.

 He has a Master’s degree in Physics.
 He completed postgraduate studies in international affairs at the University of Latvia and the Royal College of Defence Studies in London.

-Ambassador Bertulis is fluent in English, Italian, Swedish, Portuguese and Russian, and has a working knowledge of French.

-He is married to Esmeralda, and they have two adult children.